MA Program Faculty

 • The Wright Institute Master of Arts (MA) in Counseling PsychologyMacKenzie Stuart, MA - Part-Time Faculty

-Professor Stuart is a Licensed Marriage and Family Therapist who works with adults, couples, and partners.
-She has a private practice in Alameda.
+Professor Stuart is a Licensed Marriage and Family Therapist who works with adults, couples, partners, and families.
 Professor Stuart specializes in nontraditional relationship structures, including polyamory and other forms of consensual nonmonogamy, as well as chronic depression and suicidality...
 Read more »